-The submission form is accessed via the call submission link in the F&T Portal.
+The submission form is accessed via the call submission link in the F & T Portal.
 The electronic form has 5 sections (approximately 15 pages in total), which need to be completed before a submission can take place.
 Many fields are mandatory and specific to the ERC calls and we therefore advise you to create your draft proposal well in advance of the submission deadline.
 All mandatory fields are marked in red if left empty.
 Failure to fill in any mandatory field will block submission.

-Section 1 - General Information contains information about the PoC proposal, including the title, acronym, project duration, end date and ID reference number of the related ERC project, as well as the panel under which the original ERC grant was funded.
+Section 1 - General Information contains information about the PoC proposal, including the acronym, title, and project duration.
 Furthermore, in this section you will provide an abstract that should give clear understanding of the objectives of the PoC proposal and how they will be achieved.
 The abstract will be used as a short description of your PoC proposal in the evaluation process.
 Please note that, in case your proposal is funded, this abstract will be published.
 It must therefore be short and precise and should not contain confidential information.
-This section also contains general declarations related to the proposal and participation in Horizon Europe19.
-The Principal Investigator fills out this section on behalf of the Host Institution and "We" is understood as both "the Principal Investigator" and "the Host Institution".
+You need to answer to the question whether this proposal (or a very similar one) has been submitted in the past 2 years in response to a call for proposals under any EU programme, including the current call.
+A 'similar' proposal or contract is one that differs from the current one in minor ways, and in which some of the present consortium members are involved.
+If so, you should provide the proposal reference or contract number (6 or 9 digits).